-There are other extension to this operator programmed in other modules, e.g. in SRC/shr\horizontal/mo\delaunay\types.f90.
+There are other extension to some of the above operators programmed in other modules, e.g. in SRC/shr_horizontal/mo_delaunay_types.f90.
 It is even possible to use several of these extension in one module by the inclusion of the respective operator in several use statements.